Jane Hunt Interview

 AM: He had them stand up, one by one.
 He had worked this whole thing out.
 He had staged the whole thing, and given them all, obviously, instructions.
 And they stand up, in the audience: one, then another, and you watch her go, “Boinnng!
 Boinnng!”
 She notices them!

-JH: And Rachel, and her friend, another Jane, and one other person – must have been Lyn [Richard’s sister]– sitting in the three chairs stage left, all of them with dark wigs on their heads, not looking like themselves at all until I got up on stage.
+JH: And Rachel [Hunt’s sister], and her friend, another Jane, and one other person – must have been Lyn [Hunt’s sister] – sitting in the three chairs stage left, all of them with dark wigs on their heads, not looking like themselves at all until I got up on stage.

-AM: You can see her starting to go… Stuart’s still singing.
-And then other people start standing up, and you see the exact moment when she gets it.
+AM: And then other people start standing up, and you see the exact moment when she gets it.
 And what does she do?
 She starts to dance.
 She does the steps, the high steps.

 JH: I got up and danced and I said, “This party is for me!”